Bunions; Corns; Hammertoe; Plantar fasciitis; Tarsal tunnel syndrome; Flat feet

 Arthritic conditions affect and damage joints, including those in the feet and ankles:

-- Osteoarthritis (OA) is a degenerative joint disease that causes progressive loss of cartilage, the slippery material that cushions the ends of bones.
+- Osteoarthritis (OA).
+OA is a degenerative joint disease that causes progressive loss of cartilage, the smooth material that cushions the ends of bones.
 It is the most common form of arthritis.
 In feet, OA primarily affects the big toe, midfoot, and ankle.
 It typically affects one foot.

-- Rheumatoid arthritis (RA) is an autoimmune disease in which the body's immune system attacks joints and other tissues.
+- Rheumatoid arthritis (RA).
+RA is an autoimmune disease in which the body's immune system attacks joints and other tissues.
 RA can affect the small joints in the feet and ankle.
 Unlike OA, RA usually affects similar joints in both feet.

-- Gout is a type of arthritis caused by a build-up of uric acid in the blood.
-Gout usually affects the joint in the big toe, but it can also attack joints in the ankle.
+- Gout.
+A type of arthritis caused by a build-up of uric acid in the blood.
+Gout usually affects the joint in the big toe, but it can also attack joints in the ankle or elsewhere.

 Diabetes and Foot Pain